 10. People speak for God.

 According to Christians, Jesus walked the Earth in the flesh, appeared to people after his alleged death and God even spoke directly to people like Abraham and Moses.
 This all happened a long time ago though and no direct evidence exists to support these events.
 Nowadays, there are still people who claim to speak for God and people who claim that God speaks to them.
 Many of them sound like they are crazy and would be a source of embarrassment if they were the spokesperson of anyone today.
-No one would hire them as their spokesperson.
-It appears that God is quite happy letting these people speak for him.
+It appears that God is quite happy letting these crazy sounding people speak for him.
 If God really existed, he would speak for himself.

 9. So many gods to choose from.

 Christians (and other religions) claim that their God is the one true God and all the others aren’t real.
-How have they determined this?
+It’s unclear how they determined this.
 Why is their God the real thing and not any of the others?
-Circumstance apparently dictates which God you believe in, like place of birth and the faith of your parents.
+Circumstance appears to dictate which God you believe in, like place of birth and the faith of your parents.
 Children growing up in a home without religion, grow up without believing in God unless someone tells them.
 If there were one true God who wanted to save people, he would reveal himself.
 The fact that he doesn’t, proves that God doesn’t exist.

 8. God isn’t love.